All Episodes

 And I don't know why they're not doing this.

-Because, Russ, if it goes on like it's going on to borrow a phrase from you, you and I will both assume room temperature before this gets be beyond the preliminary stages.
+Because, Rush, if it goes on like it's going on, to borrow a phrase from you, you and I will both assume room temperature before this gets beyond the preliminary stages.

-Well, it is it is true that that Saddam has some very nifty advice in dealing with all this, and that the advice is distinctly American.
+Well, it is true that Saddam has some very nifty advice in dealing with all this, and the advice is distinctly American.

 He is dominating it.